williballenthin/williballenthin.com/octopress_site_source/forensics/indx/index.markdown

 Sample Output
 -------------
-In the following example, I run `INDXParse.py` against an INDX file acquired from my User directory on my Windows 7 virtual machine.
+In the following example, I run `INDXParse.py` against an INDX attribute file acquired from my User directory on my Windows 7 virtual machine.
 I specified the '-b' option to have the output formatted according to the Bodyfile specification.
-I used the '-d' option to recover entries from the INDX structure slack spaces.
+I used the '-d' option to recover entries from the index structure slack spaces.
 This listing shows only a portion of the 91 total entries identified by `INDXParse.py`.